XcalableMP/manual/en/template.rst

 A colon symbol is used instead of a number to declare 1-dimensional dynamic template t.
 The colon symbol indicates that the size of the template is undefined.
-The size of the template is determined at runtime by :doc:`template_fix`．
+The size of the template is determined at runtime by :doc:`template_fix`.